nielssp/nielssp.dk/content/pages/guis/kde-1.1.2/screenshots.md

 ## Settings

-KDE comes with a control panel called <q>KDE Control Center</q> that provides access to all KDE settings dialogs.
+KDE comes with a control panel called &ldquo;KDE Control Center&rdquo; that provides access to all KDE settings dialogs.
 Each settings dialog can also be opened individually from the KDE main menu (in which case the Control Center sidebar and menubar won't be visible).

 <figure>
 <img src="settings.png" alt="Settings" />